IBM/watson-decisions-platform-for-agribusiness/docs/geospatial-api.md

 ### Refreshing an Access Token

-For scenarios where an access token is longer than the default token expiry of 1 hour, Geospatial Analytics API requests will respond with a `403` Forbidden code and an error data payload:
+For scenarios where usage of an access token is longer than the default token expiry of 1 hour, Geospatial Analytics API requests will respond with a *`403` Forbidden* code and an error data payload:

 `{"error":"jwt signature verification failed: 'exp' claim expired at Mon, 4 Jan 2021 10:27:37 GMT"}`

-When an access token expires, a `/auth/GetBearerForClient` and `/connect/token` JSON response property `refresh_token` can be used to request a new access_token without re-authenticating with your API as follows:
+When an access token expires, the `refresh_token` property value of `/auth/GetBearerForClient` and `/connect/token` JSON responses can be used to request a new `access_token` without re-authenticating with your API key as follows:

 ``` shell
 curl --request POST \